rails/rails/guides/source/configuring.md

 * `config.action_dispatch.tld_length` sets the TLD (top-level domain) length for the application.
 Defaults to `1`.

+* `config.action_dispatch.ignore_accept_header` is used to determine whether to ignore accept headers from a request.
+Defaults to `false`.

+* `config.action_dispatch.x_sendfile_header` specifies server specific X-Sendfile header.
+This is useful for accelerated file sending from server.
+For example it can be set to 'X-Sendfile' for Apache.

 * `config.action_dispatch.http_auth_salt` sets the HTTP Auth salt value.
 Defaults to `'http authentication'`.